Sepphod/CppND-Capstone-Snake-Game/README.md

   - GridWidth and GridHeight
 - the refresh rate with which the play is displayed
   - FramesPerSecond
-- the number of snakes which try to reach the food (currently limited to 1)
+- the number of snakes which try to reach the food (currently limited to one human player)
-  - NumOfSnakes
+  - NumOfSnakes for more than one snake __AND__ ___DemoMode___ is 0 the first player will be the human player and the rest will be controlled by the computer
 - Automatic playing by a virtual player
   - DemoMode (1 - on and 0 - off)

+### Hints

+For more snakes a bigger battlefield area is recommended.
+Otherwise a probable winner emerges quickly.

+## Next steps

+The game is in a stable state.
+It covers almost all in the [rubic]() required C++ features.
+Though an interesting developer can even extend more features like:

+- snakes should not touch other snakes
+- more salt in the ___smartness___ of the computer controlled snakes.

 ## SW design